faymarie/crowdfunding-analysis/README.md

 I noticed a trend of declining funding goals of successful projects since 2017.
 While successful projects realized goals of roughly USD 3,1k between 2014 - 2016, project creators today usually aim for USD 500 less.
 Surprisingly, the overall financial backing per project has been relatively constant since 2014.
 In the 10 year period, creators raised a median of USD 4,825.
 The good news: as of 2018 creators were able to expect a median of USD 5,371.

-**Today, supporters tend to pledge smaller amounts.**
+**Today, supporters pledge smaller amounts.**
-The money each supporter spent on incentives has been declining lately, creators had to attract a higher number of supporters to collect the same amount of funding.
+The money each supporter spent on rewards has been declining lately, creators had to attract a higher number of supporters to collect the same amount of funding.
 In 2018, successful projects on average collected USD 7 less per backer than in the record year of 2016.
 This may be a negative development for some creators, but it may also be a strategic chance for business starters to increase their reach, funding or customer numbers.

 **Growing supporter numbers compensated for increased competition among creators.**
 We would expect the recent increase in competing projects, lower funding goals and the tendency to pledge greedier to negatively impact campaigns.
 However, with Kickstarter becoming mainstream, the number of people who supported a project has been increasing at a faster rate than the number of active campaigns.
 While a lack of supporters caused severe failure rates during the hype years, the backer/project ratio has been increasing since 2015.
 Therefore, success rates and the overall funding capacity has been stabilizing.
 In October 2018, there was even a record median of 72 backers supporting each project.